JustDerb/RoR2-VsTwitch/README.md

 ## Ally Events

-These will eventually be hooked into Channel Points; but for know you can manually run these for your chat.

 * `!allychip <name>` - Spawn ally Beetle with the given name.
 * `!allysuperchip <name>` - Spawn random elite ally Beetle with the given name.
 * `!allydino <name>` - Spawn ally Lemurian with the given name.